docker-archive/classicswarm/docs/install-manual.md

 3. Enter `docker ps`.

-    From the output, verify that a Swarm cluster container is running.
+    From the output, verify that a swarm cluster container is running.
     Then, disconnect from the `manager0` instance.

 4. Connect to the `manager1` node and use `ifconfig` to get its IP address.

         $ ifconfig

-5. Start the secondary Swarm manager using following command.
+5. Start the secondary swarm manager using following command.

       Replacing `<manager1_ip>` with the IP address from the previous command, for example:

         $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise <manager1_ip>:4000 consul://172.30.0.161:8500

-6. Enter `docker ps`to verify that a Swarm container is running.
+6. Enter `docker ps` to verify that a swarm container is running.
 Then disconnect from the `manager1` instance.

 7. Connect to `node0` and `node1` in turn and join them to the cluster.

     a.
 Get the node IP addresses with the `ifconfig` command.

     b.
-Start a Swarm container each using the following syntax:
+Start a swarm container each using the following syntax:

         docker run -d swarm join --advertise=<node_ip>:2375 consul://<consul0_ip>:8500